synqs/StocDyn_fig_data/README.md

 ## Figure 6:  Accurate atom counting of sodium
-The notebook plots the histogram, which is used to extract calibration factor.
+The notebook plots the histogram, which is used to extract the calibration factor.
 Data is digitized and plotted together with the calibrated data.

 #### Sodium
 - dataset : October 7th, 2020